sportsdunia logo

 When is IND vs PAK Match in ICC Women’s T20 World Cup 2026?

 With both India and Pakistan participating in the tournament, it is likely to get exciting for the fans.
 The matches between India and Pakistan are one of the highly watched games in an ICC tournament, and it is likely to be the same case here as well.
-The ICC Women's T20 World Cup 2026 Schedule has not yet been released.
-However, the India vs Pakistan match is likely to take place on Sunday.
-It also remains to be seen whether both teams are placed in the same group or not.
+The ICC Women's T20 World Cup 2026 Schedule has been released, and the most anticipated match of every ICC tournament is scheduled to be played on June 14, 2026, in Edgbaston, Birmingham.
+The match will display the greatest rivalry in cricket on the field for one more time.

 Advertisement